musicalculinarists/beautiful-jekyll/_posts/2019-08-10-wonderfully-bizarre.md

 > Mice for the backyard peregrine falcon reservation <br>

 This stuff is straight up poetry.
-But to be honest, this entire damn song is a lyrical highlight.
+But to be honest, the entire damn song is a lyrical highlight.

 {: .caption :}
 ![](https://f4.bcbits.com/img/a3552482767_10.jpg)
 Consensual Wisdom, the 2018 album the song belongs to.

-There are some artists (Father John Misty and Hozier come to mind) who transform love songs into what we don’t typically imagine love to be like — intimate, imperfect, obsessive.
-Bendigo Fletcher nailed this feeling on Wonderfully Bizarre, with the lead singer’s almost desperate cry *“Do you wanna get married?”.*
-And the musicality™ is pretty damn unique.
-For example, at ~3:40 a robotic, talkbox sounding voice breaks through the strum of guitar to tell us *“Bad dreams, you never get away” —* an unexpected but genius addition to an already amazing song.

 ## Listen Now